DerSarco/appwrite-example/readme.md

 }
 ```

-And now, where are this famous Id's, in you database and collection dashboard you could find this
+And now, where are this famous Id's? in you database and collection dashboard you could find this
-button, works the same way as the button on Project Dashboard
+button, works the same way as the button of Project Dashboard

 ![image](./readmeimg/db/db5.png) ![image](./readmeimg/db/db6.png)